 The process to adopt a Muttville dog is described on our how to adopt page.

 Muttville charges an adoption fee of $200 for each dog that helps to cover spay/neuter surgery, shots, and other medical and general care given before the dog is made available for adoption.
 Learn more about the adoption process here.

 No. Muttville adopts out to loving homes all over California.
 Read more about the Muttville adoption process here.

 We’ve had a lot of experience matching up humans and dogs, and we’re pretty good at it.
 But to be really sure we achieve our goal of “happily ever after”, our adoption process includes a two-week trial period during which everyone can assess if the adoption works for the dog and his/her new family.
-If you decide not to keep your dog within this two-week period, your adoption fee will be refunded.
+If you decide not to keep your dog within this two-week period, we’ll happily take him or her back.

 No. While a backyard is nice for everyone to have, it’s no substitute for daily exercise.
 Walking your dog and/or taking it to a dog park are essential to keeping your dog healthy and happy.